the practical kitchen

 pouring water into the french press so the coffee is almost at the top

-When the French press is full, I usually don't stir it at all; I don't want to risk splashing any coffee grounds up above where the filter will go.
+When the French press is full, I don't stir it at all; I don't want to risk splashing any coffee grounds up above where the filter will go.

-Once you press the French press plunger down, pour your cold brewed coffee concentrate into a large carafe, jar, or bottle.
-It is now ready to mix!
+Once you press the French press plunger down, pour the cold brewed coffee concentrate into a large carafe, jar, or bottle.
+This recipe makes about 4 cups of coffee concentrate, which is enough for 8-16 cups of coffee.

 📖 Recipe